cloudvista/vaa/cui/readme.md

 # Constrained  User Intent Model

-A Constrained User Intent (CUI) model is an abstraction that captures the workflow of end-user clients in a vendor-neutral, UI-agnostic, system-agnostic way.
-A CUI model of VA CPRS enables migration of VA's end-user client workflow to the new commercial EHR (Powerchart), as well as the adoption of next-generation agentic AI-driven workflows.
+A Constrained User Intent (CUI) model is an abstraction that captures the workflow of end-user clients in a portable, machine-processable, vendor-neutral, UI-agnostic form.

+A CUI model of VA's current clinical client (CPRS) enables migration of VA's current workflow to the new commercial EHR client (Powerchart).
+A CUI models are the most understandable by AI and LLM systems, and thus also enable next-generation agentic AI-driven workflows.

 ---